 - Be proactive – Ask people if they are ok?
 Not just “How you goin’?” but really check in on how they are coping.
 Be willing to listen, even to the tough, uncomfortable stuff.
 R U OK has some great tips on how to prepare for that conversation if you aren’t sure where to start.

 - Do something fun and social once a week – Creating a social connection at work can help to decrease loneliness and isolation.
 Maslow’s hierarchy of needs includes a sense of belonging as a need that motivates human behaviour – just like food, shelter and safety.
 What can you be doing to bring your team closer together?
 A virtual morning tea.
 Get to know you quiz.
-A teamwalk at lunch time.
+Check out my free online activities guide.